Tidally Tilted Pulsators: Concluding remarks

 The tidally tilted pulsators known so far share little except their very nature: they have different amounts of tidal distortion, different chemical compositions, different pulsational behaviour, and different evolutionary histories.
 Discoveries of more representatives of these stars are needed to enable their systematic study.

 \acknowledgements{We are indebted to the Visual Search Group (Andrew Vanderburg, Thomas L. Jacobs, Robert Gagliano, Martti H. Kristiansen, Mark Omohundro, Hans Martin Schwengeler, Daryll M. LaCourse and Ivan A. Terentev) for pointing us to many interesting objects, making the discovery of tidally tilted pulsators possible.
+We thank David Mkrtichian for pointing out a mistake in the original manuscript that is now fixed.
 GH acknowledges financial support by the Polish NCN grant 2015/18/A/ST9/00578.}